jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Antagonists Kings had no personal achievements, but took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/LavishIncomparableBumblebee" target="_blank" class="button small">Reader</a>

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product on building and maintaining his Palace at Versailles.
 And he didn't even pay taxes.
 He was a self-described god on earth.
 I love to think about what Protagonist Kings would feel if they time-traveled to see this opulence.
-Credit: [Versailles: The Dream of a King](https://www.imdb.com/title/tt1167686/)._
+Credit: [Versailles: The Dream of a King](https://www.imdb.com/title/tt1167686/)._ [Reader Mode.](https://gfycat.com/ifr/LavishIncomparableBumblebee)

 Antagonist Kings spent society's money on themselves and didn't reinvest it to help win the game of civilization.
 Main Street became increasingly unhappy as frontline problems piled up.
 Their houses were still thatched, food was still scarce, and they did manual labor all day.
 The people paid all the taxes but were still banned from advancing in official society.